thewildpendulum/timhemphill/README.md

     index.ejs
 ```

 I scaffolded the frontend with the Yeoman Backbone generator.
-Running `yeoman server` in this repo will create a `temp` directory with all the scripts compiled from CoffeeScript to JavaScript.
-Right now, I'm just pulling things from the repo and dropping them into the node app directory.
+Running `yeoman server` in this repo will compile the scripts from CoffeeScript to JavaScript and output them in `/public/scripts`.
+Right now, I'm just pulling the rest from the repo and dropping them into the node app directory.

-* `temp/scripts` and '/app/scripts/vendor` get moved to `/plublic/scripts'
+* `/app/scripts/vendor` gets moved to `/public/scripts/vendor'
-* `app/styles` gets moved to `/public/styles`
+* `/app/styles` gets moved to `/public/styles`
-* same with epiceditor
+* same with `epiceditor`
-* same with the favicon
+* same with `favicon.ico`
-* `app/index.html` -> `/views/index.ejs`
+* `/app/index.html` -> `/views/index.ejs`

-Then you can run `node app.js` and open up your browswer at localhost:3501.
-But Yeoman and express can't be running the app at the same time, since they're set to use the same port and the app can't hit the db without express.
+Then you can kill Yeaoman and run `node app.js` and open up your browswer at localhost:3501.

 Yeah, it's a huge PITA.
-I've got a lot of notes on smoothing out the build process, including deploying to express instead of phantom.js with `yeoman server`, CoffeeScript sourcemaps for Chrome, etc. Check back in a while to see how it turns out!
+If I were more enterprising, I would have mocks for the db and api so I could do frontend and backend dev separately and there would be tests and things.
+But again, I'm just trying to get to 'done' before I get to 'good'.
+I've got a lot of notes on smoothing out the dev process, including getting yeoman and express to play nice together, CoffeeScript sourcemaps for debugging, etc. Check back in a while to see how it turns out!